China: Population grows at slowest rate in decades | DW | 11.05.2021

-The first census in 10 years has revealed an ageing populace and fewer children being born.
+The first census in 10 years has revealed an aging populace and fewer children being born.
 The cost of housing is a key factor, but urban centers are still booming.

 This is the first time that most of the data was collected online and it recorded the slowest growth rate since the 1960s.

-Over the last decade, China's population has risen by 72 million to 1.41 billion people.
+Over the last decade, China's population has increased by 72 million to 1.41 billion people.

 That represents an annual growth rate averaging of 0.53%, down 0.04% from the previous 10-year period.